sakkara04/cmpm17-class-challenges/week1/thursday/03-selectors/instructions.md

 For an extra (optional) challenge, try the following:
 6. Set the font of each item within this web page to be Segoe UI (no google fonts imports needed)

+NOTE: Whenever you make changes to your HTML/CSS page, press CRTL+S if you're on windows, and COMMAND+S if you're on a Mac.
+This is because VSCode may not automatically save any changes you make as you modify files.

 ## How do I know if I completed the activity?
 If your output looks similar/identical to the complete_example.png file, congrats, you finished the activity!